nirvanapass/nirvanapass/README.md

 ## Attain password freedom.
 Attain Password Nirvana. ##

-A new kind of password managers.
+A new kind of password manager.
 Nobody should remember passwords again.
 Not even your password manager.

 More details coming soon.
 Stay tuned!